May 23: This interview segment I filmed with

 Apr 22: More Changemaker Challenge workshops, this time with Fauziah Wanjiru and Nyadoi Philister of Footprint to Freedom.
 Greatly appreciated their lived-experience input on applying the SDGs to human trafficking.

-Mar 22: Developing a capacity-building project focused on human trafficking prevention and mitigation for refugees from Ukraine – emphasis on women and children.
-Aim is to consolidate fact-based resources for immediate distribution via multiple existing apps.
+Mar 22: Consulting a capacity-building project focused on human trafficking prevention and mitigation for refugees from Ukraine – emphasis is on women and children.
+Aim is to consolidate resources and provide necessities.

 Feb 22: Joined Aigerim Seitenova in conducting field research for a major multimedia project being developed on the nuclear-climate nexus.
 SDGs always in focus.